locka99/cpp-to-rust-book/src/features_of_rust/types.md

 # Types

-C/C++ and Rust have mostly analogous primitive types.

-For the purposes of comparison, this table also includes *typedefs* in C++ (those types ending with \_t) that have an unambiguous width.
-The standard only says that shorts, ints and longs must be "at least" a certain bit length, not what that length actually is.
+Bit for bit, C/C++ and Rust have mostly analogous numeric types.
+The problem for C++ is that most of the default types only guarantee "at least" a certain number of bits.
+So an int is at least 16-bits but more usually it is 32-bits.
 Compilers implement a *data model* that affects what the width of these types are.

 Rust benefits from integer types that unambiguously denote their signedness and width in their name, for example a u32 is an unsigned 32-bit integer.
 An i64 is a signed 64-bit integer.
+More recent versions of C and C++ include a [<stdint.h> or <cstdint.h>](http://www.cplusplus.com/reference/cstdint/) with typedefs that ensure the precision.

 | C/C++ | Rust | Notes
 | --- | ----